COVID-19 Emergency and Essential Services Package

 - prioritising connections and fault resolution and certain enhanced service levels for emergency and essential services organisations (including telehealth providers); or

 - certain speed boosts for telehealth providers.

 However each phone and internet provider will have their own pricing structure, so you will need to contact your provider to enquire.
 The assistance period commenced in April 2020 and will run to September 2020.

-The following lists the eligible emergency and essential services (including telehealth providers) that nbn has agreed with participating internet service providers, as at May 2020.
+The following lists the eligible emergency and essential services (including telehealth providers) available to participating internet service providers, as at June 2020, to consider for relief under this package.
 This list may change from time to time.

 a.
 Emergency Services Premises means a Premises identified by your phone and internet service provider, acting reasonably and in accordance with processes specified by nbn from time to time, as being a Premises used in the provision of any of the following emergency services: